jack-bradshaw/Mixtape/README.md

 A BaseDataSource provides access to a single LibraryItem.
 The interface is minimal and only defines a few critical methods, which allows any existing database to be integrated with this library.
 The data source defines a few callbacks which notify listeners of important events such as changes to the data.
 The interface can be directly implemented, or the `BaseDataSourceHelper` class can be extended.
 This helper class handles callback registration, so that the subclass only needs to handle data operations.

 A ListDataSource is simply a BaseDataSource which provides access to a List of items.
 The interface defines a few additional callbacks which notify listeners of changes to the list such as additions and removals.
 The interface can be directly implemented, or the `ListDataSourceHelper` class can be extended.
 This helper class handles callback registration, so that the subclass only needs to handle data operations.

+### UI
+The UI category contains views for presenting library items to the user.
+The main classes in the UI category are:
+- `HeaderView`
+- `BodyView`
+- `ContainerView`